somerandomsequence/csci-4830-7000-gsa/assignments/project.md

 ## Inspiration

 Not sure what you want to do?
 As you think about a project you may find [this giant list of free GIS data](http://freegisdata.rtwilson.com/) helpful.
-The newspaper can provide some inspiration vis a vis interesting current social analysis, and the website [FiveThirtyEight](http://fivethirtyeight.com) sometimes has inspiring data examples (although you have to avoid all the sportsball references).
+The newspaper can provide some inspiration vis a vis interesting current social analysis, and the website [FiveThirtyEight](http://fivethirtyeight.com) sometimes has inspiring data examples (although you have to avoid all the sportsball references) and the [Nasa Earth Observatory](http://earthobservatory.nasa.gov/Features/?eocn=topnav&eoci=features) has tons of fantastic remote sensing examples.
 As a last resort I'm happy to offer some project ideas, although it's most helpful if you come to the discussion with a couple directions in mind.

 ## Pace and General Expectations